piroor/treestyletab/README.md

    * Better usability around ungrouped flat tabs in a vertical tab bar is out of purpose.

 Any feature request unrelated to these points may be rejected, even if many people love it.

-Instead of adding more built-in features, I hope to make TST compatible with other tab related addons.
+Instead of adding more built-in features, I hope to make TST *compatible with other tab related addons*.
 If it is required for more better compatibility I add [public APIs for other addons](https://github.com/piroor/treestyletab/wiki/API-for-other-addons), and [actually there are some implementations using this API](#addons-extend-tst).

 If you need any new API, please file API proposals to the issue tracker.

+### FAQ / frequently rejected requests/proposals

 * <details><summary>Support for <a href="https://github.com/piroor/treestyletab/issues/1043">Pale Moon, Waterfox, and other Firefox forks</a></summary>